DeepakVelmurugan/Machine-Learning-basics/README.md

 # Intro to Machine Learning
 **This repo contains all the basic algorithms involved in machine learning from supervised to unsupervised learning**

-*Brief disclaimer: The following code is in octave, it is recommended to a basic knowledge of it or MATLAB before going through the code.*
+*Brief disclaimer: The following code is in octave, it is recommended to have a basic knowledge of it or MATLAB before going through the code.*

 ## List of topics: